sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study-plan.md

 The **"Commission for the Evaluation and Approval of Study Plans"** is responsible for assessing and approving Study Plans within a few weeks.

 {{% hint warning %}}
-Students are advised not to write before two weeks if it is not strictly necessary.
+<i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i> **Students are advised not to write before two weeks after having submitted a Study Plan if it is not strictly necessary**.
 In the event of non-approval, students will receive appropriate communication regarding the changes needed to make the Study Plan compliant with the Study Plan regulations.
 A student may resubmit a new plan with the necessary corrections immediately after receiving the notification of non-approval.
 {{% /hint %}}

 The academic advisor on the Commission for the Bachelor's Degree is [Prof. Angelo Spognardi](https://www.di.uniroma1.it/en/docenti/spognardi-angelo), to whom you can write for further information and/or urgent approval requests (e.g., learning agreement for the Erasmus program).